 Environmental (EPA) (0)

-Our mission is to protect, preserve and maintain the health of our tribal members, their resources and their environment as it relates to the air, land and water.
-The department vision is to improve our service to our Comanche Tribal members, by utilizing our man power and equipment to assist our tribal members in a timely manner, with cooperation and compassion.
+Comanche Nation Environmental Programs mission is to protect, preserve and maintain the health of our tribal members, as well as educate our tribal members, and their natural resources and environment as it relates to the air, land and water.
+The department vision is to improve our services to our Comanche tribal members, by utilizing our man power and equipment to assist our tribal members in a timely manner, with cooperation and compassion.

 Our Motto: To Protect, Preserve and Maintain